-The xTDC4-PCIe is based on a classic common-start architecture yielding high data throughput.
+The xTDC4-PCIe time interval analyzer is based on a classic common-start architecture yielding high data throughput.
 In a common-start scenario, the arrival times of pulses on the "stop"-inputs are measured relative to a signal on the "start"-input.
 The xTDC4-PCIe is ideally suited for a multitude of time-of-flight applications such as TOF mass spectrometry (TOF-MS), time-correlated single photon counting (TCSPC), and LIDAR.

 The xTDC4-PCIe's four-stop channels allow, for example, to use segmented detectors or measure pulses from a single detector channel at multiple thresholds to obtain rudimentary pulse height information.
 Such features are beneficial in many TOF-MS applications and LIDAR light detection and ranging.
 Fluorescence lifetime imaging microscopes (FLIM) benefit strongly from the high timing resolution of the xTDC4-PCIe.